ellfran-7/cluefish/README.md

 ## Overview

-Cluefish is a free semi-automated R workflow designed for the comprehensive and untargeted exploration of dose-response transcriptomic data.
+Cluefish is a free semi-automated R workflow designed for the comprehensive and untargeted exploration of transcriptomic data series.
 Its name reflects the three key concepts driving the workflow: **Clustering**, **Enrichment**, and **Fishing**—metaphorically aligned with "*fishing for clues*"🎣 in complex biological data.

 When used alongside the [DRomics](https://lbbe-software.github.io/DRomics/) (Dose-Response for Omics) R package, Cluefish provides a more comprehensive analysis of dose-response transcriptomic data.
+In toxicology/ecotoxicology, this will support the understanding/highlighting of contaminant’s mode of action.

 This workflow addresses the limitations of the standard Over-Representation Analysis (ORA) by applying ORA to pre-clustered networks.
 These clusters serve as anchors for ORA, enhancing enrichment detection sensitivity and thus enabling the identification of smaller, more specific biological processes while simultaneously forming exploratory gene groups.

 Cluefish is designed to be adaptable to a wide range of organisms, both model and non-model, ensuring broad applicability across various biological contexts.